simbo/defined-options/README.md

   - `default`
     default: `undefined`
-    defines an option's default value
+    defines an option's default value; if set to a function, it will be called to set the default value

 Example with all properties: